Involution on pseudoisotopy spaces and the space of nonnegatively curved metrics: The involution on the pseudoisotopy space

 \section{The involution on the pseudoisotopy space}

-Throughout this section let $M$ be a compact smooth manifold, possibly with boundary.
-The goal of this section is to introduce the involution on pseudoisotopy spaces and to prove Lemma \ref{equivariantshortexact}, which relates the involution on the pseudoisotopy space of $M$ to the involution $\tau_{V}$ on $A(M)$.
-The proof is based on Waldhausen's manifold approach for $A(M)$(c.f. \cite{Waldhausenmfd}) and some arguments of \cite{Vogelllong}.
+Throughout this section let $M$ be an orientable compact smooth manifold, possibly with boundary.
+The goal of this section is to introduce the involution on pseudoisotopy spaces and to prove Proposition \ref{equivariantshortexact}, which relates the involution $\iota^S$ on the homotopy groups of $\mathscr{P}(M)$ to the involution $\tau_{\varepsilon}$ on $A(M)$.
+The proof is based on Waldhausen's manifold approach to $A(M)$ \cite{Waldhausenmfd} and arguments in \cite{Vogelllong}.
 We prove Theorem \ref{formula} at the end of this section.

 A pseudoisotopy of $M$ is defined to be a diffeomorphism of $M\times [0,1]$ which is the identity on $ M\times 0\cup \partial M\times[0,1]$.
-Then the pseudoisotopy space is the group of all such diffeomorphisms equipped with the smooth topology, i.e., By Igusa's stabilization theorem \cite{Igusa88}\cite[Theorem 6.2.2]{Igusa02}, the natural stabilization map
+Then the pseudoisotopy space is the group of all such diffeomorphisms equipped with the smooth topology, i.e., By Igusa's stabilization theorem \cite{Igusa88} \cite[Theorem 6.2.2]{Igusa02}, the natural stabilization map

 is $k-$connected if $\dim M\geq \max\{2k+7,3k+4\}$.
 Then the stabilization